Blog Nutrition Is Dextrose Bad for You: The Truth About This Simple Sugar!

 Raw Honey

 Raw honey is a natural, pure, unfiltered, and unpasteurized source of sugar for replenishing glycogen (15).
-It is also readily absorbed and can be used without fear of adverse side effects.
+It’s also readily absorbed and can be used without fear of adverse side effects.

 Pectin

 This is a carb that is obtained from fruits and vegetables.
-It can be used in food as sweeteners and as a gelling agent in medicine (15).
-Additionally, it is very soluble and enhances digestion.
+It can be used in food as a sweetener and as a gelling agent in medicine (15).
+In addition, it’s incredibly soluble and enhances digestion.

 Stevia